Anti-Doping & The IABA

 - For information on the Sample Collection Procedures that are adhered to when athletes are tested, the following resources are available:

-- The IABA fully endorse the Irish Sport Council and WADA rules and regulation in relation to controlled substances, performance enhancing medication and masking agents.
+- The IABA fully endorse the Sport Ireland and WADA rules and regulation in relation to controlled substances, performance enhancing medication and masking agents.

 - Athletes need to be aware that there are risks associated with the use of sports supplements with many positive drug tests associated with their use.
-For more information, read the Irish Sports Council Supplements and Sports Food Policy at http://www.irishsportscouncil.ie/Anti-Doping/Medicines_TUEs/Supplements_Nutrition/
+For more information, read the Sport Ireland Supplements and Sports Food Policy at https://www.sportireland.ie/Anti-Doping/Athlete-Zone/Supplement_Guidelines/

 - (4) Registered Testing Pool

-- Athletes are informed directly by Sport Ireland/Irish Sports Council when they are included on the Registered Testing Pool.
+- Athletes are informed directly by Sport Ireland when they are included on the Registered Testing Pool.
 Athletes on the RTP can be tested anywhere, anytime with no advance notice.
 Athletes must comply with the RTP requirements such as TUE and Whereabouts requirements.
-See www.irishsportscouncil.ie/rtp for further information.
+See https://www.sportireland.ie/Anti-Doping/Athlete-Zone/Registered-Testing-Pool/for further information.

 - (5) National Testing Pool